Childhood-onset growth hormone deficiency

 What are the longer-term implications of childhood-onset growth hormone deficiency?

 In the past, growth hormone treatment was stopped at the end of growth.
-It is now clear that growth hormone contributes to both bone mass and muscle mass reaching the best possible level, as well as reducing fat mass during adult life.
-The specialist is therefore likely to discuss the benefits of continuing growth hormone after growth has completed until age 25 to make sure bone and muscle mass reach the best possible level.
-In addition, growth hormone has been linked to a sensation of well-being, specifically energy levels.
+It is now clear that growth hormone continues to contribute to both increasing bone mass and muscle mass, as well as reducing fat mass, into adult life.
+The specialist is therefore likely to discuss the benefits of continuing growth hormone after growth has completed until around the age 25 to make sure bone and muscle mass reach the best possible level.
+In addition, growth hormone has been linked to a quality of life and well-being, specifically energy levels.
 There is evidence that 30–50% of adults with growth hormone deficiency feel tired to a level that impairs their well-being.
-These adults may benefit from lifelong treatment with growth hormone.
+These adults may benefit from lifelong treatment with growth hormone and would usually be managed by an adult endocrinologist.